 National Early Warning Score (NEWS2)

-NHS England, with the support of NHS Improvement are endorsing NEWS, and aim to increase its use to 100% of acute and ambulance settings by March 2019 in order to reduce the number of patients whose conditions deteriorate whilst in hospital, and potentially save over 1800 lives a year.
+The intention is to increase the use of NEWS2 to 100% of acute and ambulance settings by March 2019 in order to save over 1800 lives a year.
 Read more about this initiative on the NHSE website.

 An introduction to NEWS2 from NHS England